sudlit/ctf-writeups/1st stage MetaRed CTF Argentina 2022/Not Intuitive/readme.md

 So I tried request XXXXX to be method with cookie that recieved.

 GOTCHA.
-Finaly, I got the flag.
+Finally, I got the flag.

 ![](pic/1.JPG)